 Children will bear the brunt of this crisis.
 They need protection.
 Please donate to help Ukraine now.

 WHAT IS THE HUMANITARIAN SITUATION IN UKRAINE?

-The pandemic has had a devastating impact on the health and livelihoods of families, driving even more children into poverty.
+The COVID-19 pandemic has had a devastating impact on the health and livelihoods of families, driving even more children into poverty.
 Access to quality health services is limited, and a recent polio outbreak has put even more pressure on the country’s already fragile healthcare system.

 Ukraine’s children urgently need our help.
 Please give now to help Ukraine.